-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone." - The phone names along with priority numbers will be announced. - When prompted say the priority number of the cellular phone you wish to select.
-You can also press the 'Voice Recognition' button anytime while the list is being played, then say the priority number of the phone that you wish to select.

-The selected phone will be used for the next phone call.
-If the selected phone is not available, the UConnect[TM] system will return to using the highest priority phone present in or near (approximately with in 30 feet) the vehicle.
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also press the 'Voice Recognition' button anytime while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
+If the selected phone is not available, the UConnectTM system will return to using the highest priority phone present in or near (approximately with in 30 feet) the vehicle.